Unifying cubical and multimodal type theory: Related work

 \section{Related work}

 \CubicalMTT{} builds upon two distinct strands of work: cubical and modal type theories.
-Even though both of these lines of research are ongoing, several proposals have already been made which combine elements of both.
+Even though both lines of research are ongoing, several proposals have already been made which combine elements of both.

 \paragraph*{Modal homotopy type theory} Several version of homotopy type theory extended with modalities have been proposed~\cite{shulman:2018,riley:2021}.
 These type theories aim to increase the expressivity of HoTT and allow it to better capture some aspects of homotopy theory.
 Unlike \CubicalMTT{}, however, these theories tend to be specialized to various modal situations.
 They build in the structure of one specific modality and are hand-crafted to have manageable syntax for that situation.
 In contrast, \CubicalMTT{} follows \MTT{} and works for a \emph{class} of modalities, and provides usable syntax in each case.
 Moreover, prior type theories in this tradition expand ``book HoTT''~\cite{hottbook} and therefore do not enjoy the good computational properties we conjecture for \CubicalMTT{}.